tibordp/terraform-hcloud-dualstack-k8s/README.md

 Exercise caution before using this module in production, as it is not particularly hardened.

 - As pods get a public IPv6 address, the ports they bind are directly exposed to the public internet.
-This can be mitigated by attaching a Hetzner Cloud Firewall (which is a stateful firewall).
-Pod-to-pod communication is done through an encrypted tunnel (UDP port 51820), so other ingress IPv6 to pod subnets can safely be blocked at the edge without interfering with internal traffic.
+Pass `filter_ingress_ipv6 = True` to install iptables rules preventing ingress IPv6 traffic to pods (while still allowing all cluster-internal IPv6 traffic, egress traffic and ingress via exposed `Services` and host ports)
 - In a similar fashion, control plane services that use host networking, such as etcd, kubelet and api-server bind on a public IP.
 This is not a problem per se since these components all use mTLS for communication
 - No `NetworkPolicy` support (if you can make it work, please let me know!)
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs) for some workarounds.